 Hiya, I'm Kara.

 There are a lot of nouns people use to describe me: Strategist.
+Podcast host.
 Creator.
-Podcast host.
 Collector of task lists.
-Health/lifestyle coach.
+Coach/consultant.
 Advocate/Secret Weapon.
 Functional nutrition practitioner.
 Poo Whisperer.
 Mentor.
 Thought Provocateur.
 Natural Chef.
 Troubleshooter.
 Troublemaker.
 Negotiator.
 Teacher.
 Speaker.
-Classical Pilates Instructor.

 Yet, titles don’t make the dame.
 I believe playing to my strengths, critically thinking, and applying what I’ve learned – in the classroom, boardroom, and kitchen – to creatively solve problems is far more important.

-Since 2009, I have helped hundreds of frazzled, Type-A women get their shit together – both literally and figuratively.
-It's my passion.
+Since 2009, I have helped hundreds of frazzled, Type-A women align their foundational health + lifestyle habits with their personal and professional goals.

 You see I wasn't always so full of life, vigor, and purpose.

 I grew up in a small New England town where the diversity was largely French Catholic or Irish Catholic.
 (Boring.)
 I did my homework.
 I played sports.
 I followed the rules (ok, mostly followed the rules).
 I went to college and worked really hard to get the "right" job as Certified Public Accountant.
 After interning, I rolled into my senior year with a job with one of the 3 most prestigious firms on the planet.
 I even passed that 16-hour headache-maker of an exam.
 Eventually, it led me to the New York office.
 Wasn't I fancy?

 Turns out, the "right" job was so absolutely wrong for me.
 I was externally successful, but internally bankrupt.
 At points, I was working 100-hour weeks.
 My health was eroding from all the take-out, boozy client dinners, stress overload, and lack of sleep.
 My energy and creativity were sapped.
 My weight exploded.
 I cried in hotel rooms as I missed family & friends' birthdays or other milestones because I needed to be a "team player."
 Let's not even talk about dating.
 For what?
-A small card from the Commonwealth of Massachusetts that said I could dollars and inventory.
-Hell, they don't even laminate the damn thing.
+A small card from the Commonwealth of Massachusetts that said I could count dollars and inventory.